SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 ![Azure free trial](resources/readme/azureaccountcreateb.png)

-  **Step 4:** Enter the details requested to register to Microsoft Azure account.
-(Details like email, username, password etc...)
+  **Step 4:** Enter the details requested to register your Microsoft Azure account.
+(Details like email, username, password etc.)

   **Step 5:** Finally, agree to the Microsoft Azure terms and conditions to complete the setup process.